ambrop72/spherojoy/README.md

 You will also need to give your user account permissions to use this device.
 Typically, the device will have group ownership by `dialout`, so you can add yourself to this group.
-But you will need to log in and out for this to take effect.
+But you will need to log out and back in for this to take effect.

 # Configuration

 You need to create and adjust a configuration file.
-Use the `spherojoy_config_example.ncdvalue` as a starting point.
+Use the [the example configuration](spherojoy_config_example.ncdvalue) as a starting point.
 Details regarding the configuration parameters can be found in the comments there.

 # Running